vivshaw/zettel/pages/The Concept of Irony.md

+---
-tags:: philosophy, Kierkegaard, irony, books, histphil
+tags: philosophy, Kierkegaard, irony, books, histphil
+---

 - examines various types of subjectivism and relativism that are used as critiques of tradition.
 Like, "oh, that law isn't a universal moral law, it's just relative"
 - Kierkegaard calls these tendencies *irony*